nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected: Error status message indicating wrong command format.

 ### Help Command
+1. Opening the help window
     1. Test case: `help` <br>
     Expected: Opens a pop-up window that shows the command summary and provides a link to the user guide.

 ### Exit Command